NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Motion Transfer Test

-The Nectar Hybrid has a high level of motion transfer.
-In our tests, we measured 14.00 m/s² acceleration range.
-This is nearly double the average motion transfer (8.52 m/s²), based on all of our tests to date.
+The Nectar Hybrid has a low level of motion transfer.
+During our tests, we measured an acceleration range of 8.93 m/s².
+This is 1% more motion transfer than the average of 8.81 m/s².

 Max.
 Acceleration